Skip to content

 Containers can only be used on the TRE desktop hosts using shell commands.
 And containers can only be pulled from the GitHub Container Registry (GHCR) into the TRE using a ces-pull script.
 Hence containers must be pushed to GHCR for them to be used in the TRE.

 As use of containers in the TRE is a new service, it is at this stage regarded as an activity that requires additional security controls.
-As result the ces-pull command is a privileged one that can only be run using sudo.
-Researcher accounts must be explicitly enabled for use of the sudo ces-pull command through IG approval – sudo access for these accounts will be constrained to only run the ces-pull command.
+Researcher accounts must be explicitly enabled for use of the ces-pull command through IG approval.

 To pull a private image, you must create an access token to authenticate with GHCR (see Authenticating to the container registry).
 The container is then pulled by the user with the command: